fbbzl/nettyx/README.md

 #### Introduce
 Based on [netty4.1.X.
 Final], ultra-lightweight packaging has been carried out, providing some tools and basic templates, as well as additional serial communication templates to help you quickly build netty-based server/client applications and serial port based applications

+for more use cases please refer to: https://blog.csdn.net/fbbwht

 #### Installation Tutorial
 1. Add Maven Dependency：
 ```xml